Thomas L. Young: Military service

-Political career

-After resigning, Young returned to Cincinnati and graduated from the Cincinnati Law School in 1865.
+Career

 Shortly afterward, he began his political career with an appointment as Assistant City Auditor, a position he held for the rest of the year.
-He was elected to the Ohio House of Representatives afterward, and served a single two-year term from 1866 to 1868.
+He was elected to the Ohio House of Representatives afterward and served a single two-year term from 1866 to 1868.
 Young became Hamilton County Recorder in October 1867, and held the position until President Andrew Johnson named him Internal Revenue Supervisor of Southern Ohio in late 1868, a position he held through 1869.

 After resigning from that position, Young worked in real estate until 1871 when he was elected to the Ohio State Senate.
 At that point he was considered highly regarded in the Republican Party, and when elected to the State Senate, he had more votes than most other Republicans on the statewide ballot.

 Young was elected the 12th lieutenant governor of Ohio in 1875, defeating Samuel Cary, taking office in 1876.
 He then filled out the term of Rutherford B. Hayes when the latter was elected to the presidency, serving from 1877 to 1878.

-Later life

 Young was then elected to the United States House of Representatives in 1878 and served two terms before losing a battle for renomination in 1882.

+Personal life

 He died in 1888 while holding a position on the Cincinnati Board of Public Affairs.
 Young was buried in Spring Grove Cemetery in Cincinnati.